riparias/gbif-alert/README.md

 - copy `local_settings.template.py` to `local_settings.py`, adjust those settings and point Django to `local_settings.py`
 - point Django to `local_settings`

+### Testing / typing
+This project provides tools to ensure the application and code stays in a decent state:

+- Standard Django tests (can be run with `$ ./manage.py test`), including Selenium-based testing for frontend feautres and high-level tests
+- Typing: can be checked with `$ mypy .`

 ### CI-CD

 We make use of GitHub Actions when possible.